carpentries/workshop-template/index.md

   {% elsif site.carpentry == "hpcc" %}
   High Performance Computing Carpentry
   {% endif %}
-  workshop,
-  you will need access to software as described below.
+  workshop, you will need access to software as described below.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the
-  <a href = "{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
+  <a href="{{site.swc_github}}/workshop-template/wiki/Configuration-Problems-and-Solutions">Configuration Problems and Solutions wiki page</a>.
 </p>

 {% comment %}
 For online workshops, the section below provides:
 - installation instructions for the Zoom client
 - recommendations for setting up Learners' workspace so they can follow along the instructions and the videoconferencing

 If you do not use Zoom for your online workshop, edit the file `_includes/install_instructions/videoconferencing.html` to include the relevant installation instructions.
 {% endcomment %}

 {% if online != "false" %}
   {% include install_instructions/videoconferencing.html %}
 {% endif %}

 {% comment %}
 These are the installation instructions for the tools used during the workshop.
 {% endcomment %}

 {% assign setup_file = site.carpentry | append: '/setup.html' %}
 {% if isOfficial %}
   {% include {{ setup_file }} %}
 {% elsif site.carpentry == "incubator" %}
-Please check the "Setup" page of
-<a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for instructions to follow
-to obtain the software and data you will need to follow the lesson.
+  Please check the "Setup" page of <a href="{{site.incubator_lesson_site}}">the lesson homepage</a> for instructions to follow to obtain the software and data you will need to follow the lesson.
 {% endif %}